Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Diffractive Nonlocal Metasurfaces

 \subsection{Polarization conversion via symmetry breaking}

-Breaking in-plane symmetry introduces new coupling channels that relax polarization selection rules.
-Figures~\ref{F7}(a)–(b) compare the S-polarized reflectance of square and T-shaped metasurfaces, whose near-field distributions (insets) confirm that the diffraction bands originate from the MD resonance.
-The square unit cell behaves similarly to the spherical case: around each resonant peak, the S-polarized reflectance ($R_s$) exhibits a rapid variation, and the diffraction band vanishes at normal incidence due to symmetry mismatch, as discussed earlier for the sphere and hole arrays.
+Breaking in-plane symmetry introduces additional coupling channels that relax polarization selection rules.
+Figures~\ref{F8}(a)–(b) compare the S-polarized reflectance of square and T-shaped metasurfaces.
+The near-field distributions [insets of Figs.~\ref{F8}(a)-(b)] confirm that the diffractive bands originate from the MD resonance.
+The square unit cell behaves similarly to other symmetric unit cells (sphere and hole metasurfaces).
+Near each diffractive resonance, the S-polarized reflectance ($R_s$) varies rapidly from unity reflection to complete transmission.
+Furthermore, the diffractive band vanishes at normal incidence due to symmetry mismatch.

+Another notable feature is that the S-polarized reflectance of the T-shaped metasurface does not drop from unity to zero across the resonance [inset, Fig.~\ref{F8}(b)], as in symmetric unit cells.
+This behavior indicates the participation of an additional transmission channel in the diffraction process.
+Because the lattice period is subwavelength, the only accessible channel is the zeroth-order P-polarized transmission.
+In other words, the T-shaped metasurface partially converts S-polarized incident light into P-polarized transmission.
+This polarization conversion is confirmed by the spectra in Figs.~\ref{F8}(c) and \ref{F8}(f).
+The conversion efficiency reaches up to 30\%.
+It depends on the degree of symmetry breaking, which governs the electromagnetic coupling between the incident light and the eigenmode.

-Interestingly, despite the broken in-plane symmetry, the diffraction band of the T-shaped array [Fig.~\ref{F7}(b)] still disappears at normal incidence.
-Because the T-shaped lattice cannot sustain collective resonances with infinite $Q$ in either finite or infinite configurations [Fig.~\ref{F5}], the vanishing response cannot originate from a zero-linewidth mode.
-Instead, no resonance is excited at $\theta = 0^\circ$, which can be understood from symmetry considerations: the T-shaped unit cell breaks symmetry only along the $z$ axis (the magnetic-field direction of S polarization) while retaining mirror symmetry along the $y$ axis (the electric-field direction).
-Consequently, the eigenmode’s electric component, antisymmetric along $y$, and its magnetic component, oriented along $x$, both remain incompatible with those of normally incident S-polarized light, preventing coupling.
+Interestingly, despite the symmetry breaking, the diffractive band of the T-shaped array [Fig.~\ref{F8}(b)] still disappears at normal incidence.
+Because the T-shaped lattice cannot sustain collective resonances with infinite $Q-$factor [Fig.~\ref{F6}], this vanishing response cannot originate from a zero-linewidth mode.
+Instead, no resonance is excited at $\theta = 0^\circ$.
+This behavior follows from symmetry considerations.
+The T-shaped unit cell breaks symmetry only along the $z$ axis and retains mirror symmetry along the $y$ axis.
+Consequently, the eigenmode’s electric field is antisymmetric along $y$ and is incompatible with the symmetry of the normal incidence.
+The eigenmode's magnetic field is oriented along $x$ and is orthogonal to that of the incident wave.
+These symmetry mismatches forbid coupling between the eigenmode and the incident field.